-Easements are required for all sewers to be assumed by the municipality located outside a road allowance on privately owned property.
+Easements are required for all sewers (except for rear-yard catch basins) to be assumed by the municipality located outside a road allowance on privately owned property.
 Easements are to be of sufficient width to ensure the sewers or municipal services can be properly installed and maintained by the appropriate authority (municipality or private).
 An easement provides the right to use private land for a specific purpose which is in the public's interest.
 All maintenance holes located within easements require hard surface access.
 Refer to Section 8.0 of this manual for more information.